Please Please Me

 It still holds the record for the longest continuous stay at number 1

-The cover photo was taken at EMI's Manchester Sq. headquarters by Angus McBean, and the sleeve notes are by Tony Barrow.
+The cover photo was taken at EMI's former headquarters at Manchester Sq. by Angus McBean on 5th March 1963.

-Whilst trying to think of catchy names for their first album release, George Martin offered the title, "Off The Beatle Track", but this was bypassed.
+Also whilst trying to think of catchy names for their first album release, George Martin offered the title, "Off The Beatle Track", but this was bypassed.
 Mr. Martin clearly liked the name, and used it himself in 1964.

 In America this album was released under the title, "Introducing The Beatles" on 22nd July 1963, but had two tracks missing.
 "Please Please Me" and "Ask Me Why" were omitted ...
 BUT ... when the album was re-released on 27th January 1964 those tracks were included ...
 BUT ...
 "Love Me Do" and "P.S.
 I Love You" were left off !